Agent Identity Assurance

 Psychological 9 dimensions · 0.01 each

 Deep dispositional traits (Big Five + Dark Triad + self-concept) that shape how the agent processes the world.
-Extended tier — minimal weight so core 18 dimensions remain dominant.
+Extended tier — minimal weight so core 18 dimensions remain dominant in scoring weight.

 Openness